Saleha-m14/Number-guessing_game/README.md

 ## Fixed Bugs

-+ I imported and installed colorama to add color to the texts.
-But the texts was not in different color I returend back and check my codes if I had truly imported and installed colorama.
-The issue was solved by installing the colorama(pip install colorama).
++ I imported and installed Colorama to add color to the texts.
+But the text was not in a different color I returned and check my codes if I had truly imported and installed Colorama.
+The issue was solved by installing the Colorama (pip install Colorama).
+The reason was that I had closed my workspace and opened a new one instead of opening the previous one.
 +

 ## Acknowledgements

 For inspiration in general and advice, I would like to thank my mentor at Code Institute(Maritna Terlevic).

-## Creating the Heroku app

-When you create the app, you will need to add two build packs from the _Settings_ tab.
-The ordering is as follows:

-1. `heroku/python`
-2. `heroku/nodejs`

-You must then create a _Config Var_ called `PORT`.
-Set this to `8000`

-If you have credentials, such as in the Love Sandwiches project, you must create another _Config Var_ called `CREDS` and paste the JSON into the value field.

-Connect your GitHub repository and deploy as normal.